ccarney16/pterodactyl-containers/README.md

 ## Installing

-Refer to INSTALL.md for the quick overview and detailed setup.
+Refer to the github wiki for the quick overview and detailed setup.

 ## Contributing